Get the answers to parents’ most common questions about their baby’s sleep.

 Between 3 and 6 months, many babies will start sleeping at night.
 Your baby won't be sleeping 10 to 12 hours at a time, but you will get a longer uninterrupted stretch after a night feeding.

 Don’t worry if your baby is 4 months old and still isn’t sleeping that long.
-You can help her along by letting her sleep at night, not waking her to feed, and by keeping things dark and quiet.
+You can help them along by letting them sleep at night, not waking them to feed, and by keeping things dark and quiet.
 Save the exciting, fun things until daytime.

 How can I get my baby to start sleeping through the night?

 Keep it dark and quiet, and have a routine every evening that consists of quiet time -- maybe a bath, reading a book, or cleaning gums or teeth.
-Get her calm and drowsy before putting her in her crib.
-Be consistent: Put her down the same way each time.
-Make sure she is on her back for safety.
+Get them calm and drowsy before putting them in their crib.
+Be consistent: Put them down the same way each time.
+Make sure to place them on theirr back for safety.

-The goal is to put your baby in her bed drowsy.
-If she’s falling asleep too soon, start your calming, quiet routine sooner.
+The goal is to put your baby in their bed drowsy.
+If they are falling asleep too soon, start your calming, quiet routine sooner.
 Try offering a pacifier.
 They have been known to help prevent SIDS although it is unclear why,

-When your baby wakes in the night, wait a few minutes before checking in to see if she can fall back to sleep on her own.
-If she keeps crying, look in on her, but don't pick her up or turn on the light right away.
-If your baby continues to fuss and cry, she may be hungry or need a diaper change.
+When your baby wakes in the night, wait a few minutes before checking in to see if they can fall back to sleep on their own.
+If they keep crying, look in on them, but don't pick them up or turn on the light right away.
+If your baby continues to fuss and cry, they may be hungry or need a diaper change.

 If your baby still isn't sleeping at night after 6 months, you can also practice a sleep-training method such as the Ferber Sleep Method.